Flamingo Ward is on Level 4 of the Morgan Stanley Clinical Building (MSCB), part of the Mittal Children’s Medical Centre.

 Staff on the ward

-Flamingo Ward is run by a team of intensive care doctors and nurses, cardiologists, cardiac surgeons, ventilator technicians, physiotherapists, dieticians, pharmacists, chaplains, volunteers and housekeepers.
+Flamingo Ward is staffed 24 hours a day by a multidisciplinary team including intensive care doctors and nurses, cardiologists, cardiac surgeons, ventilator technicians, physiotherapists, dieticians, pharmacists, chaplains, volunteers and housekeepers.

-The following members of staff will be available to help you during your stay on Flamingo Ward:
+The following members of staff will help you during your stay on the ward:

 - Suzanne Cullen, Head of Nursing